-Growth models are fundamentally of two fold; the neoclassical growth model, also known as the exogenous growth model developed primarily by Solow (1956) and the new growth theory, also known as the endogenous growth model, pioneered by Romer (1986), Lucas (1988), Barro (1990) and Rebelo (1991).
+There are two basic types of growth model: the neoclassical growth model, also known as the exogenous growth model developed primarily by Solow (1956), and the new growth theory, also known as the endogenous growth model, pioneered by Romer (1986), Lucas (1988), Barro (1990) and Rebelo (1991).

-The analysis of growth has long been based on the Solow's neoclassical growth theory which takes into account the linear relationship between a range of variables and economic growth in the long run.
-Solow's neoclassical theory predicts that economies grow with the exogenous technology change, and income per capita of countries converges over time.
-Based on this theory, economic growth is an effect of an external cause and therefore, government policy cannot affect growth except during the transition to steady state.
+The analysis of growth has long been based on Solow's neoclassical growth theory, which takes into account the linear relationship between a range of variables and economic growth in the long run.
+Solow's neoclassical theory predicts that economies grow with exogenous technology change, and income per capita of countries converges over time.
+Based on this theory, economic growth is an effect of an external cause and therefore, government policy cannot affect growth except during the transition to a steady state.

-On the other hand, the new growth theory establishes that transition and steady state growth rates are endogenous, implying that long-run economic growth rates are also endogenous.
-The introduction of the new growth theory, which also permits nonlinear relationship between government expenditure and economic growth, has therefore changed the view on the role of the government in the growth process.
+On the other hand, the new growth theory postulates that transition and steady state growth rates are endogenous, implying that long-run economic growth rates are also endogenous.
+The introduction of the new growth theory, which also permits a non-linear relationship between government expenditure and economic growth, sees the role of government in the growth process in a new light.
 It maintains, contrary to the neoclassical growth theory, that endogenous factors including government can influence economic growth.
 As a result, government policy plays a role in navigating economic growth.